csci265-team/HiddenFrame/charter.md

 ## Conflict resolution scheme

-Provide a short discussion of how your team plans on dealing with disagreements within the team regarding participation (or lack thereof), workloads, design, project features, etc.

 Decisions are made unanimously by the team.
 If not unanimous, team decisions will be made by majority vote where a quorum of six (6) is required in the team Discord chat, or a quorum of four (4) is required at the weekly team meeting [(see Planned Meeting Time(s) and Communication Plan)](#planned-team-meeting-times-and-communication-plans).
 In the event of a team vote resulting in a tie in either circumstance, a coin flip will decide the outcome of the vote.

 Documentation team will track all proposed decisions and deadlines, incase Documentation team is unable to do so, another member of the team will take charge.